Spring scales for weighing

 I was able to explain to my mother how shopkeepers could come up with prices so quickly when weighing out odd fractions of weights because I had worked on sales jobs in my school holidays.

 The shopkeeper's side is shown in the shown in the following photo.
 At first glance the background is a mass of numbers arranged in arcs.
 The pointer is also a list of numbers.
 It is in fact a double pointer.
-Although the front part which the customer sees is blank, the numbers on the shopkeeper's side of the pointer actually show is a list of prices per pound with the cheapest a the bottom.
+Although the front part which the customer sees is blank, the numbers on the shopkeeper's side show is a list of prices per pound with the cheapest a the bottom.

 The arcs are labelled with actual weights and the system is calibrated so that as the pointer finds its position for a particular weight, the shopkeeper can look for the price per pound on the pointer and read off underneath what the cost is for that weight.
+The following detail of the image should help you understand better.